awiggs/chip-gr8/docsource/pages/docs.md

 Step the VM forward 1 clock cycle.

 ## Chip8VMs (Class)
 Represents a collection of CHIP-8 virtual machines.
-Provides an interface for interfacing with and filtering several virtual machines at the same time.
+Provides an interface for dealing with and filtering several virtual machines at the same time.
 This class is iterable, and will iterate over all vms that are NOT `done()`.

 #### `.done()`
 Returns True if all vm instances are done.